forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * Crowded settings during the day in unconfined settings: Neither superspreading nor steep increases in the populations for repeated events (e.g. demonstrations, crowded parks, beaches and swimming pools).

-### Summary Observations Population Susceptibility
+### Summary Population Susceptibility and Transmission Rates
+* Population groups with an adequate and in form immune system in the lungs mostly get mild diseases and are less infectious, these includes young people and especially children.
+For children Covid is no more or even less dangerous than other respiratory viruses.
   * [Schools and Children](#schools-and-children): Children are less susceptible to infection and they spread Covid less than adults.
 In schools if there were many infected this is mostly due to super spreading teachers and not children infecting each other. [argumentation in work]
-* [Population](#population-specific-transmission): Analyzing the spread across people: 20% are responsible for 80% of the infections.
+  * [Transmission Distribution](#transmission-distribution): The transmission and spread varies across people: 20% are responsible for 80% of the infections.
+People from 5 to 29 years are less likely to get severely sick and transmit Covid less.
+* On the other hand populations with long-time exposure to air pollution or have high prevalence of risk factors such as few movement and/or severe obesity tend to have more Covid cases and higher fatality rates.
   * [Air Pollution](#dirty-air-exposure): Regions which had high air pollution over the last decades seem to have many more cases and have higher death rates.
   * [Overweight](#overweight): Regions where overweight tend to have more cases and higher fatality rates.

 ---